MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-apis.md

 };
 ```

-For more details, code, and a walkthrough of consuming APIs implemented in a Windows Runtime component, see [Events; how to author and handle them in C++/WinRT](events-author-handle.md#create-a-core-app-bankaccountcoreapp-to-test-the-windows-runtime-component).
+For more details, code, and a walkthrough of consuming APIs implemented in a Windows Runtime component, see [Author events in C++/WinRT](author-events.md#create-a-core-app-bankaccountcoreapp-to-test-the-windows-runtime-component).

 ## If the API is implemented in the consuming project
 A type that's consumed from XAML UI must be a runtime class, even if it's in the same project as the XAML.